Takayuki Yagami: Casting

 Takuya Kimura served as a face model to Yagami as well as Japanese actor.

 Early in the development of Judgment, the developers considered using a famous actor to portray Yagami, deciding upon Takuya Kimura.
 Nagoshi was afraid audiences would accuse them of toning down the character due to Kimura's popularity.
 However, Kimura was open to the team's suggestions and worked with the developers to hone the character.
 Yagami has more spoken dialogue in Judgment than Kiryu had in any individual Yakuza game.
 Sega was pleased with Kimura's performance, noting he needed far fewer retakes during recording than they anticipated.
 Some lines were rewritten to better fit Kimura's delivery, but the writers ensured these changes would not deviate from Yagami's personality.
 The game's dialogue was recorded in chronological order so players would feel Kimura's voice evolving as Yagami's character develops during the story.
 Kimura enjoyed his work on the game, and Nagoshi remarked on Kimura's quick response to his messages.
 In contrast with previous Yakuza titles, the game was not recorded until after the whole scenario was written, which helped Kimura and the other actors.
 Yagami's character was revealed alongside the Japanese marketing of the game in September 2018.
-Sega stated that Kimura "more than 1,000 minutes of voice recording time for his lines".
+Sega stated that Kimura spent "more than 1,000 minutes of voice recording time for his lines".
 As a result, the company aimed to bring a major appeal in the protagonist.
 Kimura's influence in Judgment was compared to Keanu Reeves's in Cyberpunk 2077 as the Nagoshi believes the games would make extra sales as a result of their popularities.
 However, did not want Kimura's presence to be the only reason why Judgment would be popular.

 Nagoshi also expressed doubts about the game's popularity in English-speaking countries because Kimura is not popular in Western regions.
 The game also references other parts of Kimura's career, such as the dialogue line "Chotto mateyo" (Hey, wait a minute!), a line spoken by Kimura's character in the 1997 television drama Love Generation and Yagami's use of multiple outfits like Kimura.
 Stritchart claimed that Kimura's inclusion as Yagami was kept in secret between staff members, shocking the localization staff when the first video of Yagami was revealed.
 Stritchart was initially confused, believing Yagami's similarities with Kimura might be accidental but the inclusion of his lines made him realize the actor's connections.